awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 2016-11-23 17:54:53          0 elb/plaintext/2015_$folder$
 ```

-In this case, you would have to use ALTER TABLE ADD PARTITION to add each partition manually\.
-If a partition already exists, you receive the error Partition already exists\.
-To avoid this error, you can use the `IF NOT EXISTS` clause\.
-For more information, see [ALTER TABLE ADD PARTITION](alter-table-add-partition.md)\.
+#### Run ALTER TABLE ADD PARTITION<a name="run-alter-table-add-partition"></a>

-For example, to load the data in s3://athena\-examples\-*myregion*/elb/plaintext/2015/01/01/, you can run the following\.
+Because the data is not in Hive format, you cannot use the `MSCK REPAIR TABLE` command to add the partitions to the table after you create it\.
+Instead, you can use the [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) command to add each partition manually\.
+For example, to load the data in s3://athena\-examples\-*myregion*/elb/plaintext/2015/01/01/, you can run the following query\.
 Note that a separate partition column for each Amazon S3 folder is not required, and that the partition key value can be different from the Amazon S3 key\.

 ```
 ALTER TABLE elb_logs_raw_native_part ADD PARTITION (dt='2015-01-01') location 's3://athena-examples-us-west-1/elb/plaintext/2015/01/01/'
 ```

-To remove a partition, use [ALTER TABLE DROP PARTITION](alter-table-drop-partition.md)\.
+If a partition already exists, you receive the error Partition already exists\.
+To avoid this error, you can use the `IF NOT EXISTS` clause\.
+For more information, see [ALTER TABLE ADD PARTITION](alter-table-add-partition.md)\.
+To remove a partition, you can use [ALTER TABLE DROP PARTITION](alter-table-drop-partition.md)\.

+## Partition Projection<a name="partitions-partition-projection"></a>

+To avoid having to manage partitions, you can use partition projection\.
+Partition projection is an option for highly partitioned tables whose structure is known in advance\.
+In partition projection, partition values and locations are calculated from table properties that you configure rather than read from a metadata repository\.
+Because the in\-memory calculations are faster than remote look\-up, the use of partition projection can significantly reduce query runtimes\.

+For more information, see [Partition Projection with Amazon Athena](partition-projection.md)\.

 ## Additional Resources<a name="partitions-additional-resources"></a>
++ For information about partitioning options for Kinesis Data Firehose data, see [Amazon Kinesis Data Firehose Example](partition-projection-kinesis-firehose-example.md)\.
++ You can automate adding partitions by using the [JDBC driver](connect-with-jdbc.md)\.
 + You can use CTAS and INSERT INTO to partition a dataset\.
 For more information, see [Using CTAS and INSERT INTO for ETL and Data Analysis](ctas-insert-into-etl.md)\.
-+ You can automate adding partitions by using the [JDBC driver](connect-with-jdbc.md)\.
-+ You can use partition projection in Athena to speed up query processing of highly partitioned tables and automate partition management\.
-For more information, see [Partition Projection with Amazon Athena](partition-projection.md)\.
-+ Kinesis Data Firehose now partitions data for you dynamically, so you no longer need to use partitioning in Athena for better performance on Firehose data\.
-For more information, see the AWS What's New post [Introducing Dynamic Partitioning in Amazon Kinesis Data Firehose](http://aws.amazon.com/about-aws/whats-new/2021/08/introducing-dynamic-partitioning-amazon-kinesis-data-firehose/) and [Dynamic Partitioning in Kinesis Data Firehose](https://docs.aws.amazon.com/firehose/latest/dev/dynamic-partitioning.html) in the *Amazon Kinesis Data Firehose Developer Guide*\.